khadyjh/songer/demo/readme.md

 # songr App
 this project about creating web app using spring java framework and postgres database

+### to use this application
+in order to use this app you need first to run the postgres database server , create new database then link it to this app, and change the database configuration using **application.properties** File

+**in first time you ringing this app *spring.jpa.hibernate.ddl-auto=create* then change it to become *spring.jpa.hibernate.ddl-auto=update***

+**you can run the app using bootRun gradle command**

 ### FirstController rout
 - http://localhost:8081